p4piiii/Library4A/README.md

 - **Endpoint:** `/publio/searchq=`
 - **Method:** `GET`
 - **Query Parameter**:
 - `q` (required): The keyword to search for.
-For example, to search for items related to "Nick," the URL would be:
+For example, to search for items related to "Joseph," the URL would be:
     ```
     http://127.0.0.1/library/public/search?q=Nick
     ```